joshspicer/cosmo-workshop-wargames/README.md

 ### Bash Operators

-Bash is a special kind of programming language that we  interact with in terminal.
-Just like Java or Python have operators like `+` and `*`, we see those operators in Bash too (along with some other helpful ones!).
+Bash is a special kind of programming language that we interact with in our terminals.
+Just like Java or Python have operators like `+` and `*`, we see operators in Bash too.
+Below are some useful ones (although there are plenty more)!

 * `>` Used to redirect standard output to a file.
 Overwrites existing file is it exists!
-* `>>` Also used to redirect, but appends to a current file.
+* `>>` Also used to redirect output to a file, but appends to a current file.
-* `<` Accept input from a file
+* `<` Redirect input from a file.
 * `|` A "Pipe".
-Sends the output of the first command as the input of the next command
+Sends the output of the first command as the input of the next command.

 ```bash